idsc-frazzoli/CS1-Notebooks/README.md

 Alternatively, if you prefer not to install any software, Google Colab offers a convenient (although not as smooth) way to execute the notebooks online.
 If you don't already have a Google account, you can create one using your ETH email by following [these instructions](https://unlimited.ethz.ch/display/itkb/Google+Workspace).

-You will then just have to click on the link on moodle of the notebook that you want to view.
+The link to the individual notebooks can be found on moodle.
+Alternatively, follow this [link](https://drive.google.com/drive/folders/1mIAsynSwc7Qmkop7qdXTTwAHDFJzpqs2?usp=sharing) for the folder containing all the concurrent notebooks.